OpenOmics/genome-seek/docs/usage/run.md

 > *type: VCF.gz file*
 > *default: None*
 >
 > A VCF file of containing sites observed in normal tissue.
 Normal in this context refers to samples derived from healthy tissue that is NOT believed to have any somatic alterations.
 By default, the pipeline will use a PON included with its resource bundle.
 You can provide your own PON with this option.
-The PON should be gzipped, AND there should be a tabix index for the PON in the same directory.
+The PON should be gzipped **and** there should be a tabix index for the PON in the same directory.
 >
 > ***Example:*** `--pon 1000g_pon.hg38.vcf.gz`